scikit-build/scikit-build-core/README.md

 This is very much a WIP, some missing features:

 - The extensionlib integration is missing
+- No hatchling plugin yet
 - The docs are not written
-- No discovery system is present
+- The logging system doesn't work very well
+- Dedicated entrypoints still need to be designed
 - No support for other targets besides install
 - C++17 is required for the test suite because it's more fun than C++11/14
 - No support for caching between builds